paulera/jira-agile-metrics-dev-base/README.md

 # Running and debugging

-Make sure the virtualenv is activated before running the project;
+Make sure the virtualenv is activated before running the project
 ```sh
 source ./venv/bin/activate
 ```